A 250-year-old walnut tree was chopped down in Ohio. A brother and sister were hit with felony charges.

 Now, two suspects — a brother and sister, Todd Jones, 56, and Laurel Hoffman, 54 — have been indicted in the felling of the tree that prosecutors say sat on Cleveland Metroparks property, just feet away from Jones’s land in Strongsville, about 20 miles south of Cleveland.
 The siblings face charges of grand theft and falsification — both felonies.

 Neither Jones nor Hoffman responded to requests for comment from The Washington Post late Thursday.
-In interviews with the Plain Dealer, the duo said the tree was on their property, and that they disagreed with the charges.
+In interviews with the Plain Dealer, the duo said the tree was on their property and that they disagreed with the charges.

 “This is so ridiculous that they’re doing this,” Jones told the Plain Dealer.
 “This is insane.
 There was no ill intent.”